AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

 A more informative evaluation retains the distribution.
 Two useful views are:

-- **certified accuracy at radius $r$:** the fraction of the dataset that is correctly certified at least up to $r$, plotted for many radii;
+- **certified accuracy at radius $r$:** the fraction of the dataset that is correctly certified at least up to $r$, plotted for many radii.
 - **the empirical distribution of $p_A$:** how noisy accuracy is spread across easy and difficult inputs.